 A good strategy for the advanced player to pursue is to start off wagering larger amounts than normal in order to increase the variance of your returns.
 Set yourself a target such as doubling your deposit, or adding $100, and when you achieve it, reduce your bet size down to a normal level and "grind out" the rest of the bonus.
 Clearing bonuses will actually be quicker this way, but of course you increase the risk of busting.
 Note that casinos are now wise to this, and many include a clause in their terms about "significantly reducing bets" after a big win.
 Take note and be careful.

 Some casinos have a useful feature where they show the amount you have wagered towards completing the requirements when clearing a bonus.
 For example, casinos using Cryptologic software show you the percentage you have completed in their cashier section.
-However, this is an exception rather than the rule, so sometimes you need a little help.
-This is where the use of a wager tracking program comes in handy.
+However, this is an exception rather than the rule, so sometimes you need to either keep asking the live chat support what your status is, or track the wagering manually yourself.